liubf21/tinyraytracer/README.md

 cd tinyraytracer
 ```

-3. Build the project using CMake.
+3. Build the project using CMake.(May need to modify the CMakeLists.txt file to specify the path of OpenMP)
 ```
 mkdir build
 cd build